Background

 That's why autoeroticism is very strong there.
 From the outside to the inside.

-So it's like the narcissist or the borderline has a self-perception or self-image or that is divorced from the integrated ego because it cannot put together all the content.
+So it's like the narcissist or the borderline has a self-perception or self-image that is divorced from the integrated ego because it cannot put together all the content.
 Some of it is hidden, shelved in the darkest resources of the unconscious.

-And thus from a theoretical point of view, the reintroduction of split-off material does nothing to increase the ego's integration.
+And thus from a theoretical point of view, the reintroduction of split off material does nothing to increase the ego's integration.

-And this is especially true if we adopt the Freudian concept of the ego as inclusive of all split-off material.
+And this is especially true if we adopt the Freudian concept of the ego as inclusive of all split off material.
 And of course it's right if we are Jungians.

 If you enjoyed this article, you might like the following: